Welcome to the Initiative for the Science of the Human Past at Harvard (SoHP)

 We are creating a supra-departmental, cross-divisional and inter-school network that brings historians and archaeologists together with other scholars and scientists to chart bold new answers to the age-old question: what is history?
 SoHP serves as a center for scholarly programming and innovative new courses and will network new research collaborations across departments and disciplines.
 We hope to develop a certificate program and/or an undergraduate major or minor as well as postgraduate degree programs that will attract students interested in redrawing the map of the human past with the tools of 21st-century science and history.

-Announcing ... the Max Planck Harvard Research Center for the Archaeoscience of the Ancient Mediterranean (MHAAM)
+International Symposium on Biomolecular Archaeology (ISBA) highlights the work of SoHP and the Max Planck-Harvard Research Center for the Archaeoscience of the Ancient Mediterranean (MHAAM)